laurissastokes/Text-Mining-RBG/README.md

 **Contributions**
 ---
 Contributions from anyone with an interest in exploring RBG's opinions are welcome.
 Newbie text miners, experienced developers, and non-coders alike.
 We explore together.
 If you're new to GitHub and unfamiliar with pull requests, you can e-mail laurissastokes@gmail.com.
+Check the Issues tab for things that are currently being worked.